ywjmurcline/local_questionnaire/README.md

 ### 3. Fill out the questionnaire

 Fill out your questionnaire.
-Once the "next page 下一页" button is clicked, the questionnaire automatically checks for unfilled questions that should be answered, and automatically highlights and takes you to the first to-be-answered question.
+Once the "NEXT" button is clicked, the questionnaire automatically checks for unfilled questions that should be answered, and automatically highlights and takes you to the first to-be-answered question.

 ### 4. Get your data

-After you finished all the questions, an alert with the message "问卷完成!" will pop up.
+After you finished all the questions, an alert with the message "Done!" will pop up.
 The answers you gave will be compiled in to a txt file that automatically downloads to your default download folder.

 ### 5. Rerun your questionnaire